 Mango Chia Pudding

-- 2 cups almond milk, or other non-dairy milk
+- 2 cups unsweetened almond milk other non-dairy milk or cows milk

-- Mix together all the ingredients, except mango.
-Allow to sit in fridge for 3 hours, or overnight.
+- Chill in the fridge for 3 hours, or overnight.
 When ready to serve layer diced mango and pudding.
-Top with additional coconut flakes.
+Top with additional coconut flakes.2 cups fresh mango

 - Chia seed pudding can be stored in the refrigerator for up to 5 days in an airtight container.